alhajee/ckan/doc/contributing/javascript.rst

 ====

 ..
 Note::
-    Calls to the CKAN API from JavaScript should be done through the `CKAN client`_.
+    Calls to the FMLD API from JavaScript should be done through the `FMLD client`_.

-.. _CKAN client: ./frontend/index.html#client
+.. _FMLD client: ./frontend/index.html#client

 Ajax requests can be used to improve the experience of submitting forms and other actions that require server interactions.
 Nearly all requests will